 Leaflet Searchable Point Map

-Figure 13.19 shows a powerful Leaflet template of a searchable and filterable point map, which draws from a CSV data file, developed by Derek Eder from DataMade.
+A searchable point map works best for showing multiple locations, where users can search by name or proximity to a location, or filter by category, with an optional list view.
+Figure 13.39 shows a powerful Leaflet template of a searchable and filterable point map, which draws from a CSV data file, developed by Derek Eder from DataMade in Chicago.
 This map allows you to show points of interest, filter them by using Search by name functionality, and show them as a list instead of points on a map.
-In addition, the About page gives you plenty of space to talk about your map.
+In addition, the About page gives you plenty of space to describe the purpose and content of your map.

 This template uses Leaflet.js in combination with Google Maps API to perform address search.

 To begin using the template for your own project, visit the template’s GitHub page, and fork it so that you get your own copy (see Edit and Host Code with GitHub chapter to remind yourself about forks).

 Step 1: Prepare your data

 This template will work with data in csv and geojson formats.
 If you have an

 csv comma-separated values format with any spreadsheet tool.
 The

 csv file must have a latitude column and longitude column and all rows must be geocoded.
 If you only have street-address or location data, learn how to geocode it in chapter 3.

 Step 2: Download and edit this template